 - Alberta’s sweeping law targeting distracted drivers took effect in 2011 and was updated in 2016.
 Fine: $287 plus 3 demerit points.
 View the Alberta distracted driving news roundup.

 - The Yukon Territory’s ban on drivers’ use of cell phones and “similar electronic devices” went into effect April 1, 2011.
 Fines up to $250 plus 3 demerits.

 - Prince Edward Island’s ban on the use of handheld electronic devices went into effect Jan.
 23, 2010.
 Penalties were hiked in 2015.
 Fines: $500 to $1,200 plus 5 demerit points.

 - Saskatchewan’s ban on talking and texting on handheld cellphones became law Jan.
 1, 2010.
+A 2017 toughening of the law bars holding, viewing or manipulating cell phones while driving.
 The fine is $280 plus 4 points against the driver’s license.
 A 2014 law allows for seven-day impoundment of serial offenders’ vehicles.

 - British Columbia’s bans on handheld cell phone use and text messaging while driving became law in 2010 and penalties were increased in 2016.
 Fine: $368 plus 4 demerits.
 View the British Columbia distracted driving news page.

 - Manitoba enacted its cell phone/texting law in July 2010 with updates in 2013 and 2015.
 Fine: $200 plus 5 demerit points.